 Each user on the system consumes one Perforce license.
-A Perforce administrator can free up licenses from unused users by deleting them.
+A Perforce administrator can free up licenses by deleting users with the following command:

+'''

-p4 user -d username
+p4 user -d -f username

+'''

-You must first revert (or submit) any open files opened by a user before deleting that user.
-If you attempt to delete a user who has opened files, Perforce will display an error message to that effect.
+Before you delete a user, you must first revert (or submit) any files a user has open in a changelist.
+If you attempt to delete a user with open files, Perforce displays an error message to that effect.